Spread of Islam among Kurds: Notable Muslim Kurds from the Middle Ages

-Bassami Kurdi (9th century), Evdilsemedê Babek (972-1019), and Ali Hariri (1009-1079) were the first Kurdish Islamic poets and authors.
-Fakhr-un-Nisa (1091-1179) was the first female Kurdish Islamic scholar, muhaddith and calligrapher.
-The Abulfeda crater in the Moon was named after Kurdish Islamic geographer and historian Abulfeda (1273-1331).
+Bassami Kurdi (9th century), Evdilsemedê Babek (972–1019), and Ali Hariri (1009–1079) were the first Kurdish Islamic poets and authors.
+Fakhr-un-Nisa (1091–1179) was a female Kurdish Islamic scholar, muhaddith and calligrapher.
+The Abulfeda crater in the Moon was named after Kurdish Islamic geographer and historian Abulfeda (1273–1331).

 Menüçehr Mosque, the first mosque in the current borders of Turkey, was built in 1072 by the Kurdish Sunni Muslim dynasty Shaddadids.